dmonty2/homeassistant_wled_mqtt/README.md

 One suggestion in the bug reports is to switch to MQTT which is not as polished.
 This might not resolve flashing white issue.

+I'm also disabling all Sync Interfaces except MQTT to see if this fixes the flashing.
+Will report back results after it has run for several days.